An Increasing Issue: The Lack of Medical Interpretation

 The Cross Cultural Healthcare Program established a nationally recognized program: the Bridging the Gap Medical Interpreter Training Program.

 Bridging the Gap is a 40-hour course.
 It teaches interpreters the role of the interpreter, ethics, medical terminology, the influence of culture, and an overview of the U.S. healthcare system.
 After participants complete the program they receive a certificate of completion.
-The Bridging the Gap certificate is a valuable and well-respected qualification for healthcare facilities, Healthcare organizations such as the Joint Commission and interpreting agencies like Global Arena.
+The Bridging the Gap certificate is a valuable and well-respected qualification for healthcare interpretation facilities, Healthcare organizations such as the Joint Commission and interpreting agencies like Global Arena.

 Become a medically trained interpreter